Nina Pleshe

 In February of 2021 I experienced a 10 week missed miscarriage.
 We had just told our kids about baby on Valentine’s Day, and listened to the heartbeat all together on a home doppler just after 9 weeks.
 That has become one of my sweetest memories.
 I had had trouble finding baby’s heartbeat after that, and felt a decrease in my nausea.
 I was worried when I went into my 10 week appointment but I had no other symptoms of loss or miscarriage.
 I didn’t even really fully realize what a missed miscarriage was.
 The heartbreaking news was confirmed as I lay there alone on the ultrasound table.
 I walked through very painful moments over the next weeks and months.
 You can read my full story on our website tab labeled stories.

 That experience really affected me deeply.
+Not only walking in my own grief but explaining loss and navigating my children’s emotions was profound.
 I had a few friends/family bring my gifts/items in memory after my loss.
 I had family/friends I could call when my head was spinning.
 I had my nursing knowledge to try to grasp at my options and make a well rounded decision.
 Once I left the fog of my heartbreak it just really weighed on my heart how much is lacking in our care around miscarriage.
 Support groups, a gift in memory, a helping hand to guide through the pain.
 It was then that I knew I wanted to start a nonprofit to help women who miscarriage, suffer stillbirth, child loss, and so many experiences in between.
 An amazing group of women came together as I opened up for a board and we really want to make an impact on those going through these heartbreaking experiences and life changing losses.

 Stephany Vesel